clix-so/clix-android-sdk/README.md

 ## Thread Safety

 The SDK is thread-safe and all operations can be called from any thread.
 Coroutine-based operations will automatically wait for SDK initialization to complete.

 ## Troubleshooting

 ### Push Permission Status Not Updating

-If you've disabled automatic permission requests (default is `false`), you must manually notify Clix when users grant or deny push permissions.
+The `autoRequestPermission` parameter defaults to **`false`**.
+If you're not using automatic permission requests, you must manually notify Clix when users grant or deny push permissions.

 #### Update Permission Status

-After requesting push permissions in your app, call `Clix.Notification.setPermissionGranted()`:
+When using `autoRequestPermission = false` (the default), call `Clix.Notification.setPermissionGranted()` after requesting push permissions in your app:

 ```kotlin
 if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.TIRAMISU) {